joedotson2/JoeDotson2_BlogdownSite/content/page/about.md

 I'm Joe Dotson, a data analytics professional specializing in political data analysis.

+This site is meant to be many things.
+A blog, a showcase, an adventure.

 ## History
 - U.S. Air Force: 2008-2014
 - College of Southern Nevada / UNLV: 2014 - Present